INGRID: an interactive grid generator for 2D edge plasma modeling

+Surfaces $\Psi(R,Z)$=const form a set of nested magnetic flux surfaces confining the plasma, and the magnetic field is tangential to the flux surfaces.
+The nulls of the poloidal magnetic field, $B_R=B_Z=0$ correspond to extrema or saddle points of the flux function $\Psi(R,Z)$.
+The ``magnetic axis'' corresponds to an extremum of $\Psi$ at the innermost flux surface.
+Further we consider first-order saddle points of $\Psi$ where its first derivatives vanish, those points are ``X-points''.

-If there is a single X-point in the region it defines a separatrix, Fig. (\ref{fig:all_conf} (a)).
+To understand the range of geometric possibilities in presence of one and two X-points in the domain, consider the diagrams in Fig.(\ref{fig:all_conf}).
+If there is a single X-point in the region it defines a separatrix which is a flux surface containing the X-point Fig. (\ref{fig:all_conf} (a)).
 The X-point is a self-intersection point of the separatrix that divides the plane into three topologically distinct regions.
-One is the ``core plasma region'', containing the magnetic axis, or the O-point.
+One is the ``core plasma region'', containing the magnetic axis.
 Next, there is a region lying opposite to the core plasma region, across the X-point, and it is called the ``private flux region'', or PFR.
 And the remaining part is the ``common flux region'', or scrape-off-layer (SOL) region.

 A second X-point can be added outside of the core plasma region.
 Ignoring the degenerate case when the secondary X-point is on the primary-separatrix, there are two topologically distinct possibilities: with respect to the primary separatrix the second X-point can be either in the private flux region, Fig. (\ref{fig:all_conf} (c)); or in the common flux region Fig. (\ref{fig:all_conf} (b)).
 The former case is called ``snowflake-plus'' and the latter case is called ``snowflake-minus'' \cite{Ryutov2007}.